netobserv/flowlogs-pipeline/README.md

 Only those specified fields are saved for further processing in the pipeline.
 Further stages in the pipeline should use these new field names.
 This mechanism allows us to translate from any flow-log layout to a standard set of field names.

+In the above example, the `bytes` and `packets` fields have a multiplier of 20.
+This may be done in case only a sampling of the flow logs are provided, in this case 1 in 20, so that these fields need to be scaled accordingly.

 If the `input` and `output` fields are identical, then that field is simply passed to the next stage.
 For example:
 ```yaml